 How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

-Tipping seems like an easy concept – only it isn’t!
-Whether it’s who to tip, how much to tip, or if you’re even supposed to tip at all, I’ve had my fair share of moments where I ask myself “was that enough?” or “was that even necessary?”
+Whether it’s who, how much, or if you’re even supposed to tip at all, we’ve all had our fair share of moments where we ask ourselves, “Was that enough?” or, “Was that even necessary?”
 As a guide, I try to err on the side of more than less, mainly because I like to leave a good impression.

 That said, at the end of the day, you do you.
-Everyone’s lifestyles are different!
-Decide on the amount that works for you and always be an appreciative guest.
-To help gauge an appropriate tip amount, I scoured the information on ConsumerReports.com for suggestions of everyday instances for tipping.
+Everyone’s lifestyles are different, so decide on the amount that works for you and always be an appreciative guest.
+To help gauge an appropriate tip amount, I scoured the information on NerdWallet.com, Ramsey Solutions, and The Washington Post for suggestions of everyday instances for tipping.

 Though tips can vary between customers, everyone should treat each experience and the people involved with respect and courtesy.
 Expressing gratitude and leaving with a big smile gives confirmation of a job well done.